-See Figure 2 for the locations of items 1 through 13, following.
+See Figure 2 for the locations of items 1 through 15, below.

-- I/M MONITOR STATUS field Identifies the I/M Monitor status area. - 2.
+- 1. I/M MONITOR STATUS field Identifies the I/M Monitor status area. - 2.
 Monitor icons Indicate which Monitors are supported by the vehicle under test, and whether or not the associated Monitor has run its diagnostic testing (Monitor status).
-When a Monitor icon is solid, it indicates that the associated Monitor has completed its diagnostic testing.
-When a Monitor icon is flashing, it indicates that the vehicle supports the associated Monitor, but the Monitor has not yet run its diagnostic testing. - 3.
-September 2.
-Vehicle icon Indicates whether or not the Diagnostic Tool is being properly powered through the vehicle's Data Link Connector (DLC).
-A visible icon indicates that the Diagnostic Tool is being powered through the vehicle's DLC connector. - 4. db Link icon Indicates whether or not the Diagnostic Tool is communicating (linked) with the vehicle's on-board computer.
-When visible, the Diagnostic Tool is communicating with the computer.
-If the Link icon is not visible, the Diagnostic Tool is not communicating with the computer. - 5.
-Computer icon When this icon is visible it indicates that the Diagnostic Tool is linked to a personal computer.
+When a Monitor icon is solid green, it indicates that the associated Monitor has completed its diagnostic testing.
+When a Monitor icon is flashing red, it indicates that the vehicle supports the associated Monitor, but the Monitor has not yet run its diagnostic testing. - Wehicle icon Indicates whether or not the diagnostic tool is being properly powered through the vehicle's Data Link Connector (DLC).
+A visible icon indicates that the diagnostic tool is being powered through the vehicle's DLC connector. - 4.
+4b Link icon Indicates whether or not the diagnostic tool is communicating (linked) with the vehicle's on-board computer.
+When visible, the diagnostic tool is communicating with the computer.
+If the Link icon is not visible, the diagnostic tool is not communicating with the computer. - 5.
+Computer icon When this icon is visible it indicates that the diagnostic tool is linked to a personal computer.
 Optional software is available that makes it possible to upload retrieved data to a personal computer. - 6.
-Diagnostic Tool Internal Battery icon When visible, indicates the Diagnostic Tool batteries are "low" and should be replaced.
+Diagnostic Tool Internal Battery icon When visible, indicates the diagnostic tool batteries are "low" and should be replaced.
 If the batteries are not replaced when the battery symbol is "on", all 3 LEDs will light up as a last resort indicator to warn you that the batteries need replacement.
 No data will be displayed on screen when all 3 LEDs are lit.